esmith80/canvas-content-repo/sample_markdown/Blueprints/Core Data/Analysis in Spreadsheets/25__In Class Activity: Inspecting Your Data__Walkthrough.md

 ## Download the Data

 In this activity, you're going to... do a bunch of stuff.
+First you'll read some instructions then you'll do stuff using your brain and your computer.

 > #### Instruction
 > If you haven't already, download the YouTube data set introduced in class [here](http://bit.ly/lhl-youtube)